maksliu/valid/README.md

 ## Validatable Types

-A type is validatable if it implements the `validation.Validatable` interface.
+A type is validatable if it implements the `valid.Validatable` interface.

-When `validation.Validate` is used to validate a validatable value, if it does not find any error with the given validation rules, it will further call the value's `Validate()` method.
+When `valid.Validate` is used to validate a validatable value, if it does not find any error with the given validation rules, it will further call the value's `Validate()` method.

-Similarly, when `validation.ValidateStruct` is validating a struct field whose type is validatable, it will call the field's `Validate` method after it passes the listed rules.
+Similarly, when `valid.ValidateStruct` is validating a struct field whose type is validatable, it will call the field's `Validate` method after it passes the listed rules.

-> Note: When implementing `validation.Validatable`, do not call `validation.Validate()` to validate the value in its
+> Note: When implementing `valid.Validatable`, do not call `valid.Validate()` to validate the value in its
 > original type because this will cause infinite loops.
 For example, if you define a new type `MyString` as `string`
-> and implement `validation.Validatable` for `MyString`, within the `Validate()` function you should cast the value
+> and implement `valid.Validatable` for `MyString`, within the `Validate()` function you should cast the value
-> to `string` first before calling `validation.Validate()` to validate it.
+> to `string` first before calling `valid.Validate()` to validate it.

-In the following example, the `Address` field of `Customer` is validatable because `Address` implements `validation.Validatable`.
-Therefore, when validating a `Customer` struct with `validation.ValidateStruct`, validation will "dive" into the `Address` field.
+In the following example, the `Address` field of `Customer` is validatable because `Address` implements `valid.Validatable`.
+Therefore, when validating a `Customer` struct with `valid.ValidateStruct`, validation will "dive" into the `Address` field.

 ```go